sumit2011/sumit2011.github.io/single_linked_list/index.md

 ```

 ### 4.3 Deletion from Any Position
-To delete a node in the middle of the list, you need to traverse the list until you reach the node before the one you want to delete.
-Then, you can set the next pointer of the previous node to point to the node after the one you want to delete, effectively skipping over the node to be deleted.
+To delete a `node` in the middle of the list, you need to traverse the list until you reach the `node` before the one you want to delete.
+Set the `temp` to the node to be deleted in the list.
+Then, you can set the next pointer of the previous `node` to point to the `node` after the one you want to delete.
+Free the `temp`.
 {{< figure src="/posts/DSA/Linkedlist_deletion.png" >}}
 ```c
 // deletion at any position